 A Parenting Order is a set of orders made about parenting arrangements for a child.
-Parenting Orders can be made in either the Federal Circuit Court of Australia or the Family Court of Australia and apply across the whole of Australia.
+Parenting Orders can be made in the Federal Circuit and Family Court of Australia and apply across the whole of Australia.

 A Family Violence Intervention Order (FVIO) is a court order made to protect a person, their children and their property from a family member, partner or ex-partner (the ‘protected person’).
 This order is made against the person alleged to have perpetrated family violence (the ‘respondent’).